 Is Age an Important Consideration for the ClosureFast Procedure?

 The ClosureFast procedure can treat both women and men across a wide range of ages.
 However, the most important step in determining if the ClosureFast Procedure is appropriate for a patient is a complete ultrasound examination.
 Age alone is not a factor in determining if the ClosureFast procedure is the right treatment for a patient.

 What Happens to the Treated Vein Left Behind in the Leg?

 After treatment, the affected vein slowly becomes fibrous tissue.
-Over time, the body absorbs the vein into surrounding tissue.
-The blood flow in the leg is re-routed to other veins.
+Over time, the body absorbs the vein into the surrounding tissue.
+As a result, the blood flow in the leg is re-routed to other veins.

 What Are the Benefits of the Closurefast Procedure?

 Studies show that the ClosureFast procedure is associated with lower rates of pain, bruising and complications, and a faster improvement in patients’ quality of life when compared to 980 nm laser ablation.
-Most patients report a noticeable improvement in their symptoms within 1-2 weeks after the ClosureFast procedure.
+In addition, most patients report a noticeable improvement in their symptoms within 1-2 weeks after the ClosureFast procedure.